 \subsection{Chain orders and strata}

-This section contains a summary of the facts about chain orders and fundamental strata that we will use to construct test vectors for the supercuspidal representations $\pi$ of $\GL_2(F)$, and all of which can be found in Chapter 4 of Bushnell-Henniart~\cite{BH}.
+This section contains a summary of the facts about chain orders and fundamental strata that we will use to construct test vectors for the supercuspidal representations $\pi$ of $\GL_2(F)$, all of which can be found in Chapter 4 of Bushnell--Henniart~\cite{BH}.

 Let $\mathfrak{A}$ be a chain order in $\M_2(F)$.
 Up to $\GL_2(F)$-conjugacy, $\mathfrak{A}$ is either $\mathfrak{M}=\M_2(\mathfrak{o})$ or $\mathfrak{J}= $, so we always take $\mathfrak{A}$ to be $\mathfrak{M}$ or $\mathfrak{J}$.